Educational planning and programming at Treetops

-- Ensure that each child reaches their developmental and learning goals before moving onto their next challenge.
+- Ensure that each child has opportunities to reach their developmental and learning goals before moving onto their next challenge.

 - Provide a school readiness program that promotes the skills necessary for the child to enter school.

-- Ensure children develop an awareness of greater community outside the centre through excursions and visitors to the centre.
+- Ensure children develop an awareness of the greater community through incursions and visitors to the centre.